maithilimukherjee/Quote-Generator/README.md

-# 🌞 DailyQuotes — Inspire Yourself, One Click at a Time
+# DailyQuotes — a Random Code Generator

-**DailyQuotes** is a full-stack web app that serves a fresh dose of inspiration (or sarcasm 😏) each time you click the button.
+**DailyQuotes** is a full-stack web app that serves a fresh quote each time you click the button.
 You can even contribute your own quotes.
 Built using **React** for the frontend and **Django + Django REST Framework** for the backend.

 ---